MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ### Adaptive Card responsive layout

-Adaptive Cards typically maintain the style of the host application, but they have a fixed layout that remains consistent across different screen sizes.
-This is a challenge to design a single card layout that seamlessly adapts to desktop, mobile, and meeting chat screens.
+Adaptive Cards typically maintain the style of the host application, but they have a fixed layout that remains consistent across different card widths.
+This is a challenge to design a single card layout that seamlessly adapts to desktop, mobile, and meeting chat.

-The Adaptive Card responsive layout feature allows you to design Adaptive Cards with different layout that adapts to different screen sizes ensuring optimal display of your card.
+The Adaptive Card responsive layout feature allows you to design Adaptive Cards with different layout that adapts to different card widths ensuring optimal display of your card regardless of the context in which the card is displayed.
- When you design an Adaptive Card for your app, use the `targetWidth` property to make your card responsive and provide a better experience to your users on Teams mobile or desktop, regardless of the screen size.
+ When you design an Adaptive Card for your app, use the `targetWidth` property to make your card responsive and provide a better experience to your users.

 #### Design responsive Adaptive Cards

 The key element to create a responsive Adaptive Card is the `targetWidth` property that allows you to control the visibility of any element by linking it to the width of the card.
 The `targetWidth` property lets you show or hide any element based on the card width.
 Set the `targetWidth` property for the required elements in an Adaptive Card to define different layouts for different card widths.
-You can add the `targetWidth` property to any element in your Adaptive Card to create different layouts for different card widths.
 The value of `targetWidth` can be `veryNarrow`, `narrow`, `standard`, or, `wide`.

-The following table explains the valid values of the `targetWidth` property:
+The following table explains the available values of the `targetWidth` property:

   |Value  |Description  |
   |---------|---------|